• Home

 Cyclone Rake in action.

-The thing is, we’ve been using it so regularly now (4 times total, every week or two) that we haven’t even yet had to clear fallen leaves in their typical, obnoxiously heavy form.
-That’s because unlike every year in the history of me doing chores, I haven’t been putting this one off.
-I really like the product so far, and if you have a riding lawnmower and you have a lot of land and more trees with falling leaves than you can keep up with, I think you’ll really appreciate it too.
+We’ve used the Cyclone Rake regularly so we don’t have to clear fallen leaves in their typical, obnoxiously heavy form.
+Unlike every year in the history of chores, I haven’t been putting this one off.
+I really like the product so far, and if you have a riding lawnmower and more trees with falling leaves than you can keep up with, I think you’ll really appreciate it too.

-We have plenty of obstacles in our yard besides trees – I’m talking, long downspouts, fences, fire pits, and this time of year, miscellaneous Halloween decorations.
-To simplify leaf collection, I’ve been using a secondary leaf blower to push the leaves away from the edges of the house and the other obstacles, into spaces where I could navigate easily with the mower.
+• We have plenty of obstacles in our yard besides trees – long downspouts, fences, fire pits, Halloween tombstones, the usual stuff.
+To clear leaves around these obstacles, it’s really helpful to use a leaf blower to push the leaves away and into a path accessible by the mower and Cyclone Rake.

 Clearing leaves from obstacles with a leaf blower.

-Leaf pickup is pretty easy after that, quite literally as simple as mowing the lawn until every last leaf is collected.
-It takes about an hour and a half, all in.
+• Leaf pickup is pretty easy after you have them cleared away from obstacles.
+It’s quite literally as simple as mowing the lawn until every last leaf is collected.
+On our acre, it takes about an hour and a half, all in, and we empty the Cyclone Rake every 15 minutes or so.

 Leaf vacuum system in the Cyclone Rake.